Carpaine

-Carpaine is one of the major alkaloid components of papaya leaves which has been studied for its cardiovascular effects.
+Carpaine is the major piperidine alkaloid component of papaya leaves which has been studied for potential medicinal effects.
+Carpaine extracted from Carica papaya trees has been reported to have diverse biological properties, such as anti-malarial, anti-inflammatory, anti-oxidant, and vasodilatory effects.
+Especially, Carpaine possessed significant anti-plasmodial activity in vitro (IC50 of 0.2 μM) and high selectivity towards the parasites.

 Circulatory effects of carpaine were studied in Wistar male rats weighing 314 +/- 13 g, under pentobarbital (30 mg/kg) anesthesia.
 Increasing dosages of carpaine from 0.5 mg/kg to 2.0 mg/kg resulted in progressive decrease in systolic, diastolic, and mean arterial blood pressure.
 Selective autonomic nervous blockade with atropine sulfate (1 mg/kg) or propranolol hydrochloride (8 mg/kg) did not alter the circulatory response to carpaine.
 Carpaine, 2 mg/kg, reduced cardiac output, stroke volume, stroke work, and cardiac power, but the calculated total peripheral resistance remained unchanged.
 It is concluded from these results that carpaine affects the myocardium directly.
 The effects of carpaine may be related to its macrocyclic dilactone structure, a possible cation chelating structure.

+History

+After the first isolation of Carpaine by Greshoff in 1890, Merck & Company assigned the empirical formula C14H27NO2 to it, which was soon corrected to C14H25NO2 by van Rijn.
+In 1930s, Barger and his collogues investigated various degradation products of Carpaine and was able to obtain a series of chemical structures of Carpaine.

+Then in 1953, Rapoport and his collogues at the University of California obtained a new form of Carpaine chemical structure which they found the nitrogen-containing ring had a piperidine structure instead of the pyrrolidine as previously thought; they also located the position of the lactone ring between atoms numbered 3 and 6 on the piperidine nucleus.
+Later work from Govindachari & Narasimhan and Tichy and Sicher further confirmed this structural formula.

+However, Spiteller-Friedmann and Spiteller used Mass Spectrometry to discover that the molecular weight of Carpaine is closer to 478 g/mol, which is represented by twice of the original empirical formula.
+The new finding proved that Carpaine consists of two identical halves, which form a 26-membered cyclic diester, or dilactone, with an empirical formula of C28H50N2O4, and the configuration was finally determined by Coke and Rice in 1965.